esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 - Benchmarks/secure configuration guides
   - Platform/vendor-specific guides
     - Web server
-    - OS
+    - OS(vendors have guides that detail the best practices for installing their operating systems)
-    - Paalication server
+    - Application server
     - Network infrastructure devices

 ### 5.3 Explain the importance of policies to organizational security.